-France remains one of the biggest foreign investors in Argentina (FDI stock of €2.3 billion in 2013) and some 230 French groups are established or represented there.
-There is a significant French presence in several sectors: the agrifood industry (Danone, Lesaffre, Louis Dreyfus), the automotive industry (PSA Peugeot Citroën, Renault), oil production (Total), distribution (Carrefour, Casino), the tourism and hotel industry (Accor), health (Sanofi Aventis, Servier, etc.), cosmetics (L’Oréal, Pierre Fabre), and transport (Alstom).
-French companies employ almost 60,000 people.
+France ranks second among European investors (foreign direct investment stock of US $3 billion) and some 250 French groups are present or represented – including 27 from the CAC40 – employing some 50,000 people.
+There is a significant French presence in several sectors: the agrifood industry (Danone, Lesaffre, Louis Dreyfus), the automotive industry (PSA Peugeot Citroën, Renault), hydrocarbon production (Total), retail (Carrefour, Casino), the tourism and hotel industry (Accor), health (Sanofi, Servier, etc.), cosmetics (L’Oréal, Pierre Fabre), and transport (Alstom).

 Moreover, Argentina was the first South American State with which France signed a working holiday agreement, which entered into force in 2011.

 Decentralized cooperation has developed since the first Franco-Argentine Forum was held in 2008.
 The second Decentralized Cooperation Meetings between France and Argentina, in Biarritz and Pau in November 2012, were also a success.
 A number of active partnerships are underway on issues such as sustainable development, competitiveness clusters, vocational training, territory protection and management, tourism and cultural policy.